 One of the hottest discussion topics for inventory fulfillment today is omnichannel delivery.
 The Amazon Effect has spurred on a consumer expectation of SAME DAY delivery – apparently, we can’t even wait a day for our new electric toe clipper!
 While expectations may be driven by consumers that have never known about the Wells Fargo Wagon, the fact is quite simple.
-With so many generations using multiple purchasing channels, including the retail stores, catalogues and on line purchasing, the need for introspection, analysis and execution of a warehouse strategy that incorporates all three of these delivery mechanisms must be optimized for an exceptional customer experience.
+With so many generations using multiple purchasing channels, including the retail stores, catalogs and on line purchasing, the need for introspection, analysis and execution of a warehouse strategy that incorporates all three of these delivery mechanisms must be optimized for an exceptional customer experience.
 So, what’s a warehouse executive to do?

 Ensure that your WMS and associated mobile applications are updated and current as well as reviewing any handheld devices for possible updates.
 Explore options to further empower your warehouse team with a hands-free environment by voice enabling the intelligent mobile computers that are already in use.
 If you have not yet deployed mobile devices, then it’s a great time to explore moving from picking on paper to a mobile picking solution.
 Investigate options for moving directly to intelligent mobile clients running the Android operating system.